chanhyeoni/MTS_project/README.md

-MTS_application_to_medical_data
+MTS_application
 ===============================

-the application of mahalanobis-taguchi system to medical data
+the application of mahalanobis-taguchi system (MTS)